bigshrey/playlist-merge/README.md

 - **Validate and update all related documentation and comments after each change.**
 - **After every code change, review all affected files for outdated documentation and comments.**
 - **Compare the current implementation against the README log summary and outstanding TODOs.**
+- **Compare the README log summary and outstanding TODOs against the current implementation.**
 - **Update Javadocs, inline comments, and README sections to accurately reflect the latest code and workflow.**
 - **Log the validation and any documentation updates in the README under the Agentic Change Iteration Summary.**
 - **If any discrepancies or outdated documentation are found, resolve them immediately and log the fix.**